JatinSinghal1411/JatinSInghal1411/README.md

 ###

-<p align="left">My name is Jatin Singhal, and I'm a passionate web developer from India.</p>
+<h3 align="center">My name is Jatin Singhal, and I'm a passionate web developer from India.</h3>

 ###